-A-B Tech has partnered with BankMobile to disburse financial aid and tuition refunds.
-After students have registered for classes, a Refund Selection Kit will be mailed in a green envelope.
+A-B Tech has partnered with BankMobile Disbursements to disburse financial aid and tuition refunds.
+After students have registered for classes, a Refund Selection Kit will be provided to their student email.
 All students will be provided two options to receive their disbursement through BankMobile.
 More information can be found on the Financial Aid Office website.